exetr/OSSA-Notes/README.md

 3. Gather Information from Stakeholders
     - Get roles of stakeholders in assets to be protected
     - Get feedback from parties involved in changes to reduce resistance
-    - Maintian dialogure with concerned parties to refine plan
+    - Maintain dialogue with concerned parties to refine plan
 4. Develop Baselines
     - Take stock of equipment, configurations, applications
-    - Set in place policies, procedures and platforms to idenfity deviations to baselines
+    - Set in place policies, procedures and platforms to identify deviations to baselines
     - Develop baselines based on normal operating periods
 5. User and Corporate Education
     - People are weakest link, as technical defences can be circumvented through human exploitation
     - Explain rationale for proposals and convince management by equating security benefit to bottom-line results
-    - Emphasise impact on bottom line
+    - Emphasize impact on bottom line
 6. Establish Platform Defense
     - Setup defensive procedures & emplace defensive platforms
     - Conduct research into applicable defensive mechanisms and optimum employment
     - Understand how attackers may try to circumvent the defensive mechanisms
 7. Establish Business Continuity & Disaster Recovery
     - Conduct regular drills
-8. Maintian Balance
+8. Maintain Balance
     - Ensure initiatives are followed up on
     - Continue to highlight evolving challenges and threats
     - Undertake applicability reviews